IISH/delivery/README.md

     bootRun --args='--spring.profiles.active=development'

 Uses the internal in memory H2 database with skeletal data.sql setup.
-Uses the internal database for user management.
+Uses this database for user management.
 This will setup five test users, once for each use case group:

 Username and password are the same: